 These facts and numbers are alarming enough, considering what we know about animal bites.
 But did you know that 800 children are bitten each day by a family pet?

 Industry experts have found that nearly 75% of animal bite fatalities are children under the age of 10.
 And by adulthood, more than one-third of all adults in the US have been bitten by a dog.

-When a dog attacks an individual - regardless of the victim's age, physical build or mental attributes - the incident leaves a mark.
-This goes beyond the physical puncture wounds and bite marks suffered by the victim.
-There is a heavy emotional and psychological toll in dog bite cases, which is indisputable.
-Whether the victim is a 6-foot-tall man or a 2-foot toddler, they both go through a period of intense fear and insecurity.
-A dog attack is traumatic, period.
-Dog aggression can leave long lasting anxiety.
+When a canine attacks an individual – regardless of age, physical build, or mental attributes – the incident always leaves a mark.
+This goes beyond the physical puncture wounds and bite injuries suffered by the dog bite victim.

 - Deep contusions